top of page

 COLLOBRATORS

-Performers: Adam Boyle, Mylo McDonald, Michael Hawkey, Lakesha Cammock, Ingvild Lakou, James Jip, Sam Nafisi
+Adam Boyle, Mylo McDonald, Michael Hawkey, Lakesha Cammock, Ingvild Lakou, James Jip, Sam Nafisi

 Photography: Henry Roberts